seancorfield/usermanager-example/README.md

 This is a simple web application using [Component](https://github.com/stuartsierra/component), [Ring](https://github.com/ring-clojure/ring), [Compojure](https://github.com/weavejester/compojure), and [Selmer](https://github.com/yogthos/Selmer) connected to a local SQLite database.

-On this branch, it is being migrated to the [Polylith](https://polylith.gitbook.io/) architecture:
+On this branch, it has been migrated to the [Polylith](https://polylith.gitbook.io/) architecture:

+Step 1 was:

+* The entire application was moved to `bases/web` without any renaming,
+* `workspace.edn` was added,
+* A development `deps.edn` file was added at the root,
+* The application can be built in `projects/usermanager`,
+* The application can be run in `:dev` mode,
+* The tests can all be run via the `poly` tool.

+Step 2:

+* The application was split into `bases/web` and `components/usermanager`, namespaces were updated to reflect the full split (`usermanager.web.main` and `usermanager.usermanager.api` were the two entry points; the old `usermanager.model.user-manager` became `usermanager.usermanager.model` to implement the `api`).

 Step 3 (several commits):

-* In preparation for adding more `components` as I refactor the code, I switched back to the more standard `interface` naming convention from `api` (which worked for the somewhat monolithic component identified in Step 2).
+* In preparation for adding more `components` as I refactored the code, I switched back to the more standard `interface` naming convention from `api` (which worked for the somewhat monolithic component identified in Step 2).
 So `usermanager.usermanager.interface` became the main component entry point and `usermanager.usermanager.model` implemented that `interface`.
 * Then I refactored the monolithic `usermanager` component into `app-state`, `database`, `department`, `schema`, `schema-fixture` (test-only), `user`, and `web-server` components.
 * `schema` has a subinterface for each table, so that new tables can be added and they are created and populated on the first run of the application without affecting previously created tables.
 * You still start the application with `clojure -M:dev -m usermanager.web.main` (with an optional port number).